kyberdrb/vscode_cpp_cmake_example_project/README.md

 cd build/

-ls .. # look at the files we're going to work with cmake .. # Specifying Debug version by 'cmake -DCMAKE_BUILD_TYPE=Debug ..' isn't necessary, as the Debug version is being built by default: Generate build files via CMake from the directory containing CMakeLists.txt with the use of the default toolchain
+ls .. # look at the files we're going to work with cmake .. # Specifying Debug version by 'cmake -DCMAKE_BUILD_TYPE=Debug ..' is ignored as VS2022 is a multi-config generator, that generates the desired executable variant in CMake build command, not in CMake generate command [which is what single-config generators are using]

-ls # look at the files we're going to work with cmake --build . # Build the project - in Debug version by default - from the generated build files which creates executable file
+ls # look at the files we're going to work with cmake --build . --config Debug # Build the Debug version of the project's binary: the command 'cmake --build .' builds the Debug version by default, but by making the build type explicit, it also makes the understanding easier.
+For multi-config makefile generators like VS2022 - the default one in Windows 11 - is the build command a place for specifying executable variant, e.g. Debug, Release, etc.
 ./Debug/my_cpp_project.exe # Run the project
 ```